 Students placed on suspension have a registration hold placed on his or her record that prevents enrollment in future coursework.
-Upon return from the suspension period, the student must have an Academic Advisor Approval Form reviewed and signed by his or her advisor.
-After the form has been completed, it must then be submitted to the Office of Undergraduate Academic Affairs in order to have the registration hold removed.
+To prepare for returning from suspension the student must have an Academic Advisor Approval Form reviewed and signed by his or her advisor.
+After the form has been completed, it must then be submitted to the Office of Academic Affairs in order to have the registration hold removed.
 Submission of the form will also most likely involve scheduling a meeting with a dean in the office, so students should submit these forms as early as possible once enrollment opens for the semester in which they wish to return.
 While it should be submitted as soon as possible, the form must be submitted at least two weeks before the first day of classes for the semester of return.

 If a student is eligible to return to Mason after a period of suspension, but does not return in the first eligible semester, that student's status will be changed to inactive.
 In order to placed on active status, the student must then either re-enroll or re-apply to the university depending on how long the student has been absent from the university.